…practice losing farther, losing faster:

 Packing was delightful, a delightful purging and remembrance.
 Since the barrels are narrow, and hold a maximum of three-hundred pounds, only the most essential items can be deposited.
 In the trash went old college essays (years old), magazines, cds already uploaded on my ipod, an irreparable geisha doll from 1988, and an eight page letter from a guy listing the many reasons that he wasn’t in love with me (why in God’s name was I holding onto that?!).

-I packed the essentials, which included cards, mementos and letters from my eighth birthday onward (“Happy 13th, 15th, 21st, 23rd”…yikes, on and on); the oldest item, a copy of Mr. Meddle’s Muddles from my brother, dated 1983.
+I packed the essentials, which included cards, mementos and letters from my eighth birthday onward (“Happy 13th, 15th, 21st, 23rd”…yikes, on and on); the most precious and oldest item, a copy of Mr. Meddle’s Muddles from my brother.
 Reading the old cards, I remembered incidents long forgotten, and reminded myself that I loved and was loved by people no longer in my life.
 There were names on cards of former friends of whom I can’t recall faces, and sentiments on high school birthday cards like, “For all that we’ve been through,” and “We’ll be friends forever.”
 I wonder what we’d been through, since I certainly can’t remember any life-changing events in high school.
 A college friend gave me a birthday card that jokes, “We will be free.”
 Judging from the cards, it seems that life has been zany, funny, wacky and “profound.”

 And here we are– this chapter of living and working in the U.S, which lasted three and a half years this time, and resulted in major losses and gains, is now almost over.
 It’s easy to become comfortable (even in a less than ideal place), and though I know it’s best to move on, it seems strange that I’ll have to start all over again.
 Again.
 Soon, it’ll be time to make new friends, navigate a new train system, learn new neighborhoods, decipher a new language, minimally decorate a new apartment, and redefine myself.
 The best thing about a new environment is that it can lead to a constant redefinition of oneself.